-Why learn French of all languages?
+Why study French of all choices?
 What are the benefits?
-Here are the ten most Important Reasons “Why to learn the French Language in India”.
+Here are the ten most alluring reasons why you should start learning the French language in India.”

 10 Good Reasons To Start Learning French Language in India

 There are all kinds of reasons to learn a foreign language.
-Here are some of the crucial, legitimate, compelling and good reasons why to learn the French Language in India.
+Here are some of the crucial, legitimate, compelling, and good reasons why to learn the French Language in India.

 1. French is an international language

 By studying French, you are opening the door to communicating not just with native French speakers, but other people like yourself who have studied or studying French.
 Since it is the second most learned language in the world, you will find a vast number of study material or resources to learn this beautiful language.

 2. France: Top destination for Indian students